-Determining which NBN provider offers the best NBN plans in Australia can be an uphill struggle, since there are so many to compare.
+Determining which NBN provider is best can be an uphill struggle, since there are so many to compare.
 Some connect customers to the NBN nationwide, while some others are localised to specific cities such as Sydney or Melbourne.

 What constitutes the ‘best’ in your opinion might be different to someone’s definition, too.
-For us here at Tom’s Guide, the two main factors that we consider when determining how good an NBN provider are the download speeds you can expect to achieve during the busy evening hours of 7pm to 11pm, and the monthly cost.
+For us here at Tom’s Guide, the two main factors that we consider when determining the best NBN providers are the download speeds you can expect to achieve during the busy evening hours of 7pm to 11pm, and the monthly cost.
 With these ticked off, we can start looking at customer service and any extras you might get thrown in for free on your chosen NBN plan.

 When it comes to speed, NBN providers will disclose the typical evening speed you will receive.
 This refers to the download speed achieved during the hours of 7pm - 11pm.
 The Australian Competition & Consumer Commission (ACCC) posts quarterly reports that disclose whether select internet service providers (ISPs) meet, exceed or fail to reach the speeds advertised.

 For the most part, NBN providers do deliver on the speeds they promise, which means the next most important factor in your buying decision is the monthly cost.
-Remember, the major telcos of Telstra, Optus and TPG aren’t your only options.
-There are some great NBN deals to be had if you shop around.
+Remember, the major telcos of Telstra, Optus and TPG aren’t your only options and some of the best NBN plans could be more affordable than you think.

 To help give you a clearer indication of the current NBN landscape, we’ve put together this page comparing the top 10 most popular NBN providers in the country, in partnership with WhistleOut.
 The 10 providers are either established household names, or are on their way to becoming one.
 And we’ve also included a couple of much smaller telcos that have plenty to shout about.